mychiffonn/website/src/content/projects/2023_text_classification.md

 My Obsidian vault included a mix of notes and assignments.
-I tested several classification approaches to automatically organize and categorize my learning resources with 85% test accuracy, F1 and AUC scores for Naive Bayes and 87% for Support Vector Machine .
+I tested several classification approaches to automatically organize and categorize my learning resources with 85% test accuracy, F1 and AUC scores for Naive Bayes and 87% for Support Vector Machine.
 I also performed error analysis and plotted keywords associated the most with "assignments" as identified by Naive Bayes.